tredontho/purescript-book/text/chapter6.md

 Again, strings and arrays are simple examples of monoids.

-A `Monoid` type class instance for a type describes how to _accumulate_ a result with that type, by starting with an "empty" value, and combining new results.
-For example, we can write a function which concatenates an array of values in some monoid by using a fold.
+A `Monoid` type class instance for a type describes how to _accumulate_ a result with that type by starting with an "empty" value and combining new results.
+For example, we can write a function that concatenates an array of values in some monoid using a fold.
 In PSCi:

 ```haskell
 > import Prelude